-It’s best to avoid sports where your bump could be hit, such as football, hockey and martial arts.
-Activities where you risk falling, such as skiing or horse riding, are best avoided too.
+Try to avoid sports where your bump could be hit, such as football, rugby, hockey and martial arts.
+Activities where you risk falling, like skiing or horse riding are best avoided too.

 What happens if I’m not very active during my pregnancy?

 If you are sedentary (not active) in pregnancy you’re at risk of putting on too much weight.

 To avoid overheating:

 - Give the sauna and steam room a miss